 Robert works for the Boy Scouts in San Jose, California, and organizes a soccer league for Mexican-American youth.
 He is also a soccer coach.

 I'm currently a commercial lines underwriter for an insurance company.
 I have been in this industry for seven years, but in 2008 I started the MA. degree in History at Cal State University, East Bay.
 I am working on my thesis project, which is about women in hip-hop.
 My focus has been on public history, so my project will include a website about my topic.
 I also had the opportunity to intern at the Livermore Heritage Guild last year and learn more about artifact preservation, archiving, and other museum work.

 Alex Avina, Class of 2002:

 After graduating from St. Mary's, I accepted a five-year fellowship at the University of Southern California to enroll in their History doctoral program--a feat for which both Professor Myrna Santiago and the Institute for the Recruitment of Teachers in Andover, Massachusetts deserve most of the credit.
 Without them, or the solid foundation provided by St. Mary's history department in historical scholarship and research, I would not be in this profession.
 I spent a year and a half (2006-2007), funded by the Fulbright Program and USC, doing research in Mexico City at the National Archives and recording oral histories in various parts of rural Mexico.
 My dissertation focuses on two peasant guerrilla movements that emerged in the Mexican state of Guerrero in the late 1960s.
-I am working on a book on the same topic right now at Florida State University, where I am an Assistant Professor teaching Mexican history.
+My book will be published by Oxford University Press in June 2014.
+The title is Specters of Revolution: Peasant Guerrillas in the Cold War Mexican Countryside.
+I am at Florida State University, where I am an Assistant Professor teaching Mexican history.

 Garret Deal, Class of 2002: